What has Cathay Pacific been doing to prepare for the distribution of COVID-19 vaccines?

 The vaccine solution brings together two of our existing cargo products: Pharma LIFT, our renowned temperature-controlled and specialist pharma handling product, and Priority LIFT, our express product which offers ‘flown as booked’ priority upload.
 This is then underpinned by our new next-generation track-and-trace solution, Ultra Track.

 Ultra Track will allow forwarders to monitor the condition of their vaccine shipments in real time.
-It will be progressively rolled out through the first quarter of next year, and we will be offering the service free of charge for any COVID-19 vaccine shipments from all of the vaccine manufacturing centres.
+It will be progressively rolled out through the first quarter of next year, and we will be offering the service for any COVID-19 vaccine shipments from all of the vaccine manufacturing centres.

 The data from Ultra Track shipments will also be monitored by our new Operations Control Centre (OCC) in Hong Kong, which will have teams working 24/7 to keep an eye on shipments.
 They will be able to take early proactive steps at the first hint of a shipment going out of its specified temperature range, for example.
 They’ll be able to instruct our terminal teams to ensure there’s enough dry ice or charge in the batteries of containers – whatever remedial action is required.